pmoorey/articles/stackdriver-tracing.md

 # Automation performance insights with OpenCensus and Google Cloud StackDriver

 ## Overview
 *Wouldn't it be great if you can easily identify the bottleneck in your application, or processes?
-Even better, be alerted when there is a change in the baseline performance?
-Perhaps you are a Site Reliability Engineer (SRE) and need a Service Level Indicator (SLI) to determine if customers expectations are being met?*
+Even better, be alerted when there is a change in the baseline performance?*

 This article will demonstrate how you can achieve this, using OpenCensus and StackDriver tracing within Google Cloud.